gregjd/gregjd.github.io/work/index.md

 order: 2
 ---

-Below is a selection of my projects and work:
+Below is a selection of my projects and work.
+I haven't updated this since mid-2016, but will sometime soon (August 2017)!

 ![Screenshot of Rhode Island interactive map](/images/RI_Interactive_Map_Screenshot.png)